Take the Sunshine with You to Work

 Mary Kassian

-Mary Kassian is an award-winning author, an internationally renowned speaker, and a frequent guest on Revive Our Hearts.
-She has written more than a dozen books and Bible studies including Conversation Peace and The Right Kind of Strong.
+In addition to being a frequent contributor on Revive Our Hearts podcasts and at True Woman conferences, Mary Kassian is an award-winning author and internationally renowned speaker.
+She has written more than a dozen books and Bible studies including True Woman 101 and 201, Conversation Peace, The Right Kind of Strong, and The Right Kind of Confident.
 Mary and her husband, Brent, have three grown sons and make their home in Alberta, Canada.